Career Cuddling: Fact Or Fad?

 What does career cuddling mean?

-Research from Robert Walters (2024) highlights that while employers are struggling to recruit for specialist roles, many candidates fear they lack the right digital or ESG-related skills to compete.
-This mismatch can lock people into current jobs.
+Research from Robert Walters (2024) finds a disconnect: while employers struggle to recruit for specialist roles, many candidates fear they lack the right digital or ESG-related skills.
+This skills-confidence gap keeps people clinging to the familiar, even when opportunities exist.

 The challenges of career cuddling

-• Missed opportunities: By clinging to current roles, employees may miss out on career advancement or more fulfilling work.
+• Missed opportunities: Staying put may feel safe, but it can mean missing out on growth or more fulfilling work.

-• Reduced bargaining power: Long tenures without change can limit leverage when negotiating pay or benefits.
+• Reduced bargaining power: Long tenures without change weaken your hand in pay and promotion discussions.

 When it makes sense

-• Volatile sectors: In industries facing disruption, staying put may provide vital stability.
+• Volatile sectors: In industries undergoing disruption, staying put can be a wise act of self-preservation.

-• Life stage considerations: For those approaching retirement or managing financial commitments, prioritising job security may be rational.
+• Life stage: For professionals nearing retirement or managing major financial commitments, stability may rightly take priority.

 Final verdict: fad or fact?